 Two Childhoods.
 Two Iced Teas

-Ben and I both grew up in households that kept sugar at arm’s length.
+Ben and I both grew up in households that kept sugar at armโs length.
 Neither one of us were allowed unlimited cans of soda or fruit-punch by the pitcher full.
+A soda here and there?
+Sure.
+But our moms were both more likely to offer us iced tea on a hot afternoon.

-I’d guzzle it down while simultaneously trying to catch my breath.
-The cold brew tea would work its rehydrating magic almost immediately – and it wouldn’t be long before I was out the door again.
+I still remember running into the kitchen, out of breath.
+My mom would get the pitcher from the fridge, pour a tall glass of mugicha or a cup of gingery vinegar iced tea, and would ask about my adventures.
+Iโd guzzle it down while simultaneously trying to catch my breath.
+The cold brew tea would work its rehydrating magic almost immediately – and it wouldnโt be long before I was out the door again.

 Meanwhile, Ben remembers his mom making sun tea with Lipton tea bags in a massive glass jar.
-He said that she’d put that jar in the most sun soaked spot in the backyard – and they’d check on it periodically during the day.
-When the jar’s contents had darkened, he knew it was iced tea time.
+He said that sheโd put that jar in the most sun soaked spot in the backyard – and theyโd check on it periodically during the day.
+When the jarโs contents had darkened, he knew it was iced tea time.

 Funny story: Ben remembers iced tea tasting somehow different in the summer.
 Of course, since he was a kid, he attributed that taste difference to the sun.
 He figured that, since the sun brewed it, the sun flavored it as well.
+Turns out his mom added fresh mint leaves to the jar when she brewed her sun tea.
+So, when Ben was a kid, he thought the sun tasted like mint ๐

+Tea will release itโs flavor into liquid whether the liquid is hot or cold?
 Think of the following as a basic primer.
 Cold Brew Tea 101.

-Today, we’ll dive into:
+Today, weโll dive into:

 - How to cold brew mugicha (Japanese barley tea)